Infinite-Blue-1042/V-Chat/README.md

-# V-Cart
+# V-Chat
-Here, you can add items from our inventory and check them out!
+Here, you can chat with family and firends easily with V-Chat!